wagtail/sphinx-wagtail-theme/docs/customizing.rst

    templates_path = ["_templates"]

    # Custom sidebar templates, must be a dictionary that maps document names
+   # to template names. "**" will apply the templates to all pages.
-   # to template names.
-The theme default is just searchbox and globaltoc.
+   # The theme default is just searchbox and globaltoc.
    html_sidebars = {"**": [
        "searchbox.html",
        "globaltoc.html",